 Dr. Sandra K. Knight is the President and founder of WaterWonks LLC.
-Her company was established to provide strategic consulting advice to clients in the public and private sectors on a multitude of topics including water resources, the environment, hazard mitigation and research and development.
-She is also currently serving as a Senior Research Engineer in the Civil and Environmental Department at the University of Maryland and a Senior Advisor for Dawson & Associates.
+Her company was established to provide strategic consulting advice to clients in the public and private sectors on a multitude of topics including water resources, the environment, disaster resilience and research and development.
+She is also currently serving as a Senior Research Engineer in the Civil and Environmental Department at the University of Maryland.

 In her last position in Federal service she served as the Deputy Associate Administrator for Mitigation in the Federal Insurance and Mitigation Administration at the Federal Emergency Management Agency.
 In that position she provided executive leadership, oversight and supervision for: